incredibles007/vue-router-vuex/README.md

 - When the router navigates to a new route, the store's state is updated.

-- When the store's `route` state is updated, it notifies the router to navigate to the corresponding path.
-This enables time-traveling between routes in `vue-devtools`.
+- **`store.state.route` is immutable, because it is derived state from the URL, which is the source of truth**.
+You should not attempt to trigger navigations by mutating the route object.
+Instead, just call `$router.go()`.

 ### License